daczarne/mosh_docker/04_building_images/README.md

 - if we supply a compressed file, `ADD` will automatically decompress it in the image. (`ADD file.zip`)

 The best practice is to use `COPY`.
 When setting the `WORKDIR` the container will start there if we run it in interactive mode.

+## Excluding files

+We don't need to build and ship images with all the application dependencies.
+We can add files that explain how the environment needs to be built, exclude the dependencies and libraries themselves, and then add the command to re-establish the environment.

+To ignore files, we use a `.dockerignore` file.
+Any file or directory that we include in that file will be excluded at build time.